spencerpomme/codewars/cppnotes.md

 }
 ```

-Or you can also do:
+Or you can also do this:
 ```c++
 // using sort
 #include <vector>